Dr Eve Poole spoke at Theos on 16th November 2017 about the evolution of market capitalism, its problems and alternatives.

 Interested by this?
 Share it on social media.
 Join our monthly e–newsletter to keep up to date with our latest research and events.
 And check out our Supporter Programme to find out how you can help our work.

 In Science, no–one believes the earth is flat any more.
 Economists, on the other hand, haven’t budged from their original worldview.

 Market capitalism depends on seven big ideas: competition, the ‘invisible hand’, utility, agency theory, pricing, shareholder value, and limited liability.
 These served the world well in the past, but over the years they have become cancerous, and are slowly killing the system as a whole.
 If you zoom in on any of these firm foundations, they start to blur and wobble.

-In this talk, Eve Poole will demystify the essence of prevailing economic thought and offer alternative views for a healthier system.
+On 16th November 2017, Dr Eve Poole from the Ashridge Business School spoke to Theos about these issues.
+She demystified the essence of prevailing economic thought and offer alternative views for a healthier system.
 Because the market is just a mass of messages about supply and demand, the rich world shapes the market in its image, because it has more ‘votes’.
 So if we want to change the way things are, we don’t need to wait for the experts, we can start now, by using our votes more strategically.